Rapa FM Pader

 Meanwhile, the LCIII Chairperson of Pajule Town Council, Okello Titto Brilliant, welcomed the distribution of motorcycles and the broader improvements in policing.

-Speaking in an interview after the exercise, he said the situation in Pajule has improved since the introduction of the sub-county policing model in 2024.
+Speaking in an interview after the exercise, he said the situation in Pajule has improved since the introduction of the sub county policing model in 2024.

-Okello Titto Brilliant on support-Eng
+Okello Titto Brilliant on community support for policing – Eng.

-He also noted that the number of police personnel has increased and new units, including the traffic department, have been introduced.
+He also noted that the number of police personnel has increased and that new units, including the traffic department, have been introduced.

 “These developments have strengthened security in our community,” he said.